li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 that didn’t make sense immediately.
 Hence, we are confident about our final model.

+(Please see “Section 5 : Additional Work” for detailed coding process.)

 ### 2.2 Full Model after Evaluating Interactions

 <table>